connext/indra/docs/src/contributor/workflow-protocols.md

 ### Hot-fixing (skip CD)
 Situation: we need to get a change deployed to prod as quickly as possible.
 - Write hotfix and push change to master.
-- Build/push images: If you have a beefy laptop & fast internet you can do this manually via `make prod && make push-release` (or use `make push-staging` to hotfix staging).
+- Build/push images: If you have a beefy laptop & fast internet you can do this manually via `make prod && make push`.
 Otherwise, it's probably faster to just wait for CD to build/push stuff as part of the build step.
 - Once images are pushed:
     -  ssh onto the target server & cd into indra clone
     - `git fetch` `--``all`
-    - `git checkout <target commit/release>`
+    - `git checkout <target commit/tag>`
     - `make restart-prod`
 - Check to make sure your hotfix got deployed & does what we expect.
 Be aware that CD is probably still testing this commit in the background and it will be redeployed maybe 10 mins after you manually deployed it.